zigamedved/OpenSentry/README.md

    docker-compose up -d
    ```

-3. Access the dashboard at http://localhost:8080 // Feature in progress
+3. Access the dashboard at http://localhost:8080

 ## Contributing